-UIndy now offers three new degrees in the exciting and fast-growing fields of Software Engineering, Mechanical Engineering and Industrial & Systems Engineering.
-UIndy is one of few schools in Indiana to offer these unique and innovative engineering programs, which will provide you with authentic design opportunities invigorated by a vast general education core that develops well-rounded professionals.
+The R.B.
+Annis School of Engineering now offers four specialized areas of study in the exciting and fast-growing fields of Software Engineering, Mechanical Engineering, Industrial & Systems Engineering, and Computer Science.
+UIndy is one of few schools in Indiana to offer these unique and innovative programs, which will provide you with authentic design opportunities invigorated by a vast general education core that develops well-rounded professionals.

 Why study engineering at UIndy?

 The need for qualified engineering graduates will be even more critical as the business world continues to evolve into global, borderless markets.
 That’s why UIndy’s engineering faculty are dedicated to educating students with both core and highly specialized courses, providing them with the skills they need to succeed beyond the classroom.
 Our Project Based Learning (PBL) and Design Spine methods are a unique combination, working together to expand students’ abilities through hands-on, real-life experience, providing them with the knowledge necessary to pursue a rewarding career.